-Multiple petitioners -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- filed petitions in the Supreme Court, claiming that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
-They brought forward the following concerns:
+In 2018, multiple litigants -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- filed petitions in the Supreme Court, claiming that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
+They brought forward such concerns as:

 On 14 November 2018, the court reserved judgment.
 One month later on 14 December, the court dismissed the plea for a court monitored investigation.
 The court observed that it found no irregularity in the decision making process, pricing or selection of an off-set partner.
 The court reached its conclusion on the basis of evidence produced by the State in sealed covers.

 On 21 Feburary 2019, the court agreed to hear a review petition challenging the judgment, filed by Yashwant Sinha, Arun Shourie and Prashant Bhushan.
 These review petitioners allege that the judgment rests on incorrect factual claims made by the government.